• Skip to primary navigation

 As a gal from the deep South, I thought I knew about all the spicy sausages.
 The Cajuns are very good at making spicy sausage (and I’m very good at eating it).
 Before I moved to Colorado, I had never heard of chorizo, so as it turns out, I knew very little about all the spicy sausages out there.

 But when I found chorizo out here in the West, I clung to it with curiosity.
-I learned what foods it works with, its typical fat content, and how it cooks on a grill.
+Over time, I learned what foods it works with, its typical fat content, and how it cooks on a grill.
 Some brands are spicier than others, but it’s always well-salted, so as with any great seasoning sausage, you can flavor a whole pot of food with a small amount of chorizo.
 One of the first ways I put chorizo to the test is by cooking it with my beloved morning eggs.
 And wow, did it pass that test with flying (mostly red) colors!

 Chorizo and eggs are perfect partners.
 The salty, spicy paprika flavor of chorizo seasons the eggs well, so you won’t need to add much (if any) salt or pepper.
 The mixture loves a small amount of cheese but doesn’t require it.
 My favorite part about chorizo and eggs is that you can easily transfer this mixture into a warm corn tortilla for one of the best breakfast tacos you’ll ever eat!
 It’s so easy and flavorful, you won’t want to skip this recipe.